splicebox/eXAlu/README.md

 #### Input/Output

-1. Note that *the BED file input* must contain the coordinates of the *Alu* sequence alone, whereas *the FASTA file input* must include sequences of the *Alu* and the surrounding 350 bp flanking regions.
+1. Note that *the BED file input* must contain the coordinates of the *Alu* sequence, without flanks, whereas *the FASTA file input* must include sequences of the *Alu* and the surrounding 350 bp regions.

 2. The current version of the program requires the following *standard format* for the FASTA header lines.
 This information is also plotted on the generated PNG images.